2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PDXAndy_/status/1285111515897421825

-### Federal officers fire tear gas and pepper balls at protestors | July 20th
+### Federal officers fire tear gas and pepper balls at protesters | July 20th

-Protestors with hands up are seen opposite the Justice Center around 1 AM PST.
+Protesters with hands up are seen opposite the Justice Center around 1 AM PST.
 Clouds of tear gas are seen on the street.
 Additional munitions can be heard throughout the footage.

 tags: protester, shoot, tear-gas, pepper-ball